 Conscious consumption – Are consumers buying less?

-Covid-19 has brought about a massive change in our lives.
-And one of the unexpected changes is that people are becoming more conscious about their well-being and the environment.
+With the social turbulence in the past few years – Covid-19 has brought about a massive change in our lives, and energy crisis and inflation in Europe brought by the war in Ukraine triggered consumers to rethink their buying choices.
+And one of the unexpected changes is that people are becoming more conscious about their well-being and the environment with limited resources.

 Consuming less for the environment